Mom of Sarah Lawrence Sex Cult ‘Lieutenant’ Speaks Out: She Was ‘Brainwashed’

 Jurors also heard audio that Pollok allegedly recorded of the incident, during which Drury can be heard choking while Ray asks questions.

-On Wednesday, Pollock admitted in court that she was aware that some of the money she laundered between 2014 adn 2014 was generated by “illegal activities,” including Drury being extorted and sex trafficked.
+On Wednesday, Pollok admitted in court that she was aware that some of the money she laundered between 2014 and 2014 was generated by “illegal activities,” including Drury being extorted and sex trafficked.

 “I know that what I was doing was wrong and against the law,” Pollok added.